The form finding process in interface design

-What can web prototyping learn from industrial design?
+Or: What UX design can learn from industrial design.

 What drives me crazy as a designer is how hard it is to communicate all the nitty gritty features and fine levels that a web interface can have.
 There are button states, animations, different modes of pages or the responsive and fluid behavior of the layout.